-Fiddler and step dancer Carrie Dlutkowski enjoys sharing her music, which draws on a wide range of styles and influences, from Canadian, American, and Scottish, to contemporary styles.
-She explores the roots of traditional music, while also using it as a foundation for branching out into new creative territory.
+Fiddler and step dancer Carrie Dlutkowski enjoys sharing her music, which draws on a wide range of styles and influences, especially Canadian and American styles.
+She explores the roots of traditional music, while also branching out from this foundation into new creative territory.

 Born and raised in Upper Michigan’s Keweenaw Peninsula, Carrie grew up playing violin.
 With over two decades of experience, Carrie brings a strong, versatile musical foundation to the stage.
 She is fluent in diverse genres: accomplished as a classical musician, she has performed in various solo, symphony orchestra and opera orchestra, music theater, and chamber ensemble settings.
 As a folk musician, she has played in concerts, festivals, interpretive presentations, for dances, and on radio programs.
 She has collaborated with acclaimed musicians Brian Miller (Lost Forty, Bua) and Norah Rendell (The Outside Track, Executive Artistic Director of The Center for Irish Music).

 Carrie is a step dancer in the Ottawa Valley style.
 This exciting form of percussive dance, originating in the Ottawa Valley region of Ontario, has roots in Scottish, Irish, tap, and other dance forms.

 Carrie’s enthusiasm for the fiddle music of Canada led her to explore its history, including the development of Scottish, French-Canadian and Métis fiddle styles in the 18th century.

 With the Dlutkowskis